austinm911/trpc-inference-issues/README-ISSUE.md

 # README-ISSUE

+As of now, there are no type issues in the TRPC package.

+PREVIOUSLY ...
-Losing type safety in monorepo upgrading to v11 of TRPC.
+Was losing type safety in monorepo upgrading to v11 of TRPC.
 Possibly due to Biome or its extension?.

 Even downgrading to 1.4.1 biome from 1.5.1, still no issue.